-In the best-case scenario, you should be able to run anyone test at any time, in any order.
+In the best-case scenario, we should be able to run the tests at any time, in any order.

-By making independent tests, it’s easy to keep your tests focused only on a small amount of behavior.
+By making independent tests, it is easy to keep your tests focused only on a small amount of behavior.
 When this test fails, you know exactly what has gone wrong and where.
 No need to debug the code itself.

 The Single Responsibility Principle (SRP) of SOLID Class-Design Principles says that classes should be small and single-purpose.
 This can be applied to your tests as well.
-If one of your test methods can break for more than one reason, consider splitting it into separate tests.
+If one of your test methods can break for multiple reasons, consider splitting it into separate tests.

 A repeatable test is one that produces the same results each time you run it.
 To accomplish repeatable tests, you must isolate them from anything in the external environment, not under your direct control.
 In these cases, feel free to use mock objects.
 They have been designed for this very purpose.

 Occasionally, you must interact directly with an external environmental influence such as a database.
 You’ll want to set up a private sandbox to avoid conflicts with other developers whose tests concurrently alter the database.
 In this situation, you may use in-memory databases.

 If tests are not repeatable then you will surely get some bogus test results, and you can’t afford to waste time chasing down phantom problems.

 Tests must be self-validating means – each test must be able to determine whether the output is expected or not.
 It must determine whether it is failed or passed.
 There must be no manual interpretation of results.

 Manually verifying the results of tests is a time-consuming process that can also introduce more risk.